DrawingSpinUp2024/drawingspinup_code/README.md

 ```

 ## Try A Toy
-For convenience, here we offer an example *ff7ab74a67a443e3bda61e69577f4e80* with two retargeted animation files. you can directly run the following scripts to get two stylized animations.
+For convenience, here we offer an example *ff7ab74a67a443e3bda61e69577f4e80* with two retargeted animation files. you can directly run the following scripts to generate two stylized animations.
 ```sh
 dataset
   └── AnimateDrawings